MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets.md

 ## Get-ExoCasMailbox property sets

-The available property sets for this cmdlet and the properties they contain are described in the following table:
+The available property sets for the **Get-ExoCasMailbox** cmdlet and the properties they contain are described in the following table:

 |||
 |:-----|:-----|